-In her recently published book, Automation Anxiety: Why and How to Save Work, Catherine A. Rein Professor of Law Cynthia Estlund delves into the potential for automation to lead to widespread job elimination.
+In her most recent book, Automation Anxiety: Why and How to Save Work, Catherine A. Rein Professor of Law Cynthia Estlund delves into the potential for automation to lead to widespread job elimination.
 She foresees many possible futures, both with and without less work, and they range from deeply dystopian to humane and broadly appealing.
 It all depends on how we respond.

 The book builds on a 2018 article that Estlund published in the Yale Law Journal titled “What Should We Do After Work?
 Automation and Employment Law.”
 It discussed the much-debated prospect that advances in robotics, artificial intelligence, and machine learning—along with other forces such as outsourcing and the rise of gig work—might put “vast swaths” of the labor market out of work over the next few decades.
 She found enough reason for concern about job losses to spur a search for sensible responses.
 In the article, Estlund focused primarily on the package of economic entitlements (health insurance, for example) that had become integral to many jobs over the course of the last century, and called for them to be separated from the employment relationship.
 They should be partially or totally replaced, she argued, with broad, publicly funded benefits that support economic security for all individuals.
 This would reduce costs for employers and along with it some of their incentive to displace workers.

 In Automation Anxiety, Estlund proposes a broader-gauged strategy for mitigating the losses and spreading the gains from a foreseeable decline in demand for human labor.
 Society, she says, should aim to assure individuals access to adequate incomes, more free time, and decent remunerative work, even in a future with less of it.
 In an email interview, Estlund answered some questions about her book.

 Assessing the impact of automation on the workforce has generally been the province of labor economists and technologists.
 What led you to the topic as a legal scholar?